How To Fix A Wetsuit Zipper

 If your zipper separates after you zip it up or the slider has broken off, a company called FixnZip sells replacement zipper sliders of all different sizes.
 It allows you to fix the wetsuit zipper without tools or sewing.
 According to the website, the thumbscrew on the FixnZip® allows you to slide it right over the existing zipper teeth and then lock it into place.”
 This mechanism can help repair both a separated zipper and a zipper slider that has fallen off.

-When a zipper separates, it can likely mean that the zipper slider is too loose and is not providing the tension needed to close the teeth together properly.
-You can either try tightening it up yourself or carefully take it off and throw on a Fixnzip mechanism, which should provide the tension to get it working again.
+When a zipper separates, it could mean the zipper slider is too loose or doesn’t have the tension needed to close the teeth together properly.
+You can try tightening it up yourself, or you can carefully take it off and throw on a Fixnzip mechanism.
+This should provide the tension needed to get it working again.

 Replacing A Zipper